sourcegraph/handbook/content/company/strategy/code-graph/code-insights/index.md

 We will:

-- Continue abstracting complexity unless necessary to expose it
+- Continue abstracting complexity (example: views vs tables) unless necessary to expose it
-- Build new setup features to make it easier to track language, library, or environment versions, like with regex capture groups
+- Build new setup features to make it easier to track a variety of other use cases, like with regex capture groups
-- Prototype "quick set up" insights, tools, and documentation for the first moment a customer uses insights
+- Explore what quick-to-set-up insights might be possible the first moment a customer uses insights

-#### "Tracking" Use Case Needs
+#### Tracking Use Case Needs

 A major use case for Code Insights is tracking migrations and similar efforts.
 There are a number of core features we've learned are valuable to users that we have yet to build.

 We will:

+- Enable things like custom x-axis time ranges on Insights
 - Allow users to edit insights after creation
+- Explore additional chart visualizations that are helpful
 - Allow engineering leaders to export insights data to their preferred dashboards tools
-- Enable things like custom x-axis time ranges on Insights
-- Explore additional chart visualizations that are helpful
 - Explore integrations with Code Monitoring

-#### "Exploration" Use Case Needs
+#### Exploration Use Case Needs

-We've learned a second major use case for Code Insights is "exploring" to discover areas of the codebase that need more attention or deviated from the standard.
-There are many "exploration" features that come heavily requested from users we also plan to develop.
+We've learned a second major use case for Code Insights is exploring, to discover areas of the codebase that need more attention or deviated from the standard.
+There are many exploration features that come heavily requested from users we also plan to develop.

 We will:

+- Explore new types of filters and drilldowns
 - Build support for clicking into insights to see the code changes behind them
-- Explore new types of filters and "drilldowns"

 #### Stability and Performance